CompuRoot/gatus/README.md

 #### Configuring Email alerts
+This email alert kept to avoid breaking existing installations, but if you need more features rich Email alert, use then [SMTP alert](#configuring-smtp-alerts) instead, which doing the same and more.
 | Parameter                          | Description                                                                                   | Default       |
 |:-----------------------------------|:----------------------------------------------------------------------------------------------|:--------------|
 | `alerting.email`                   | Configuration for alerts of type `email`                                                      | `{}`          |